-1. I will work with TDChristian High School to realize its vision for assisting students to "learn for service in the light of God's word" as every activity of the school is guided by Biblical principles.

-2. I will faithfully carry out my duties as a student (i.e. do my homework, cooperate and work with teachers, abide by school regulations as outlined in the Course Calendar/Family & Student Handbook.
-Note: We call that being "onside".)

-3. I will refrain from using or being with someone who uses alcohol, tobacco, drugs or a vaporizer (e.g. e-cigarette) during the school day or in connection with any school-related activity as TDChristian forbids the use or possession of such substances and items.
+- 1. I will work with TDChristian High School to realize its vision for assisting students to "learn for service in the light of God's word" as every activity of the school is guided by Biblical principles. - 2.
+I will faithfully carry out my duties as a student (i.e. do my homework, cooperate and work with teachers, abide by school regulations as outlined in the Course Calendar/Family & Student Handbook.
+Note: We call that being "onside".) - 3.
+I will refrain from using or being with someone who uses alcohol, tobacco, drugs or a vaporizer (e.g. e-cigarette) during the school day or in connection with any school-related activity as TDChristian forbids the use or possession of such substances and items.
 I understand that if I fail to comply with this expectation I can expect a lengthy suspension and/or an expulsion.
 Furthermore, I understand the school reserves the right to search a student's belongings or locker without prior notice for alcohol, drugs, tobacco, or a vaporizer.
-If alcohol or drug use is suspected, the school may administer or require an immediate alcohol or drug test.

-4. If I am a Grade 9 student, I will not leave school property from the time I arrive in the morning to the time I leave at the conclusion of the school day without authorization by my parents and signed by the principal or designate.
+If alcohol or drug use is suspected, the school may administer or require an immediate alcohol or drug test. - 4.
+Until further notice, I will not leave school property from the time I arrive in the morning to the time I leave at the conclusion of the school day without authorization by my parent(s), guardian(s), or homestay parent(s) and signed by the principal or designate.